 I get annoyed because I know there are small business owners out there reading that nonsense, and believing it.
 That there are startups throwing their own (or borrowed) money at that stuff, hoping and praying that it’s going to work.
 That there are people out there who’ve wasted money on Today’s Big Marketing Trend when, in truth, it’s nothing more than a recycled article from someone else, based on the same useless idea and flawed argument.

 People have an incredibly misguided and naïve notion that if a self-appointed marketing ‘expert’ says XYZ Idea works, it’s going to work for them.
 The fact is, nine times out of ten, it won’t.
 Every business is different, so every startup or small business marketing plan is different – or at least it should be.

-All that is true.
+All that may be true.
 But that doesn’t mean “the old ways” no longer work.
 For example, most people would agree that email marketing is a powerful messaging tool.
 But you know what else can work really well?
 Direct mail.
 That’s right – printed postcards, letters, or flyers that you send out by snail mail.
 In fact, there’s evidence that shows response rates from direct mail are often higher than those from email.

 What has changed, however, is the way campaigns are conceived, created, and deployed.
 Not only in terms of content relevance and resonance; but in how campaigns can be multi-layered and deployed across multiple channels according to audience expectation.